Glossary

 O

-Open (or open procedure)
+Open procurement (or open procedure)

 An open procedure is a one stage procurement process that covers exclusion grounds, selection criteria and award criteria.
 An open procedure means that any potential supplier can respond to the contract notice, request or download the procurement documents and submit a tender.
 All tenders must be evaluated in line with the methodology and criteria set out in the procurement documents.